An Elementary Proof of the Near Optimality of LogSumExp Smoothing: Introduction

 \subsection{Our Contributions}

+A lower bound on $\delta^\star(d)$ of $\ln(d)/8$ can be extracted from two related lower bounds in the literature.
+Epasto et al.~\cite{Epasto2020} provided a lower bound via limits on any Lipschitz mappings satisfying~\eqref{eq:Expectation-Guarantee}.
+Their approach relies on a game-theoretic argument establishing the existence of a Nash equilibrium from an application of Glicksberg's theorem and a careful compactification approach. \begin{proposition}[Theorem 4.4, Epasto et al.~\cite{Epasto2020}] For any dimension $d=2^{2^k}$ for an integer $k\geq 0$, one has

-First, we consider the question of whether $\delta^\star(d)$ necessarily scales with $\ln(d)$.
-We provide two lower bounds establishing this fact.
-To establish a baseline grounded in the literature, we first give a reduction to a statistical prediction game via online learning, yielding the following lower bound. \begin{proposition} For any dimension $d\geq 2$, one has
+\end{proposition} Alternatively, via a reduction to a statistical prediction game of~\cite{Cesa1997} in online learning, one can derive an asymptotically matching lower bound for all $d$ (proven in Appendix~\ref{app:stat_reduction} for completeness). \begin{proposition} For any dimension $d\geq 2$, one has